drakkan/sftpgo/docs/howto/getting-started.md

 To create a local folder you need to specify a `Name` and an `Absolute path`.
 For other backends you have to specify the backend type and its credentials, this is the same procedure already detailed for creating users with cloud backends.

-Suppose we created two folders name `localfolder` and `minio` as you can see in the following screen.
+Suppose we created two virtual folders name `localfolder` and `minio` as you can see in the following screen.

 ![Folders](./img/folders.png)